pac4j/vertx-pac4j/README.md

     }

 Where `userProfile` is a Json Object representing the authenticated user; it must be serialized in some way (see [Serialization Methods](#Serialization Methods)).
-If your application is stateful, it is the application responsibility to store the user profile in session in order not to ask the user for authentication for the next requests.

 ## Serialization Methods